Syllabus

 · Five quizzes, worth 40% of your grade.
 Your lowest quiz score will be thrown out, meaning that only your four highest scores will be counted towards your grade.
 Note that one of these quizzes will occur in dead week.
 There will be no make-up quizzes except for special circumstances.

 · A comprehensive final exam worth 30% of your grade.
-The final will be based on the quizzes.

 Grade Breakdown